-COVID finger prick self test kits are currently not legal to be supplied in the UK to the general public due to government restrictions.
+COVID antibody finger prick self test kits are currently not legal to be supplied for home use.

 COVID-19 rapid test identifies the body's response to coronavirus after the onset of infection, and gives a qualitative yes/no result within 10 minutes.

 COVID-19 is an infectious disease that can affect your airways and lungs, caused by the most recently discovered coronavirus.